notoriousturtle/cc_hunter/README.md

 # cc_hunter

 Run in the directory you want to recusrively scan from.
-Matches credit card without spacings only
+Matches credit cards without spacings only.

-Credit Card Finder by the most notorious of all turtles., notorious_turtle
+Credit card finder by the most notorious of all turtles, notorious_turtle.

 All rights reserved.
 Copyright 2017.